-YEARS ENDED DECEMBER 31, 2000, 1999 AND 1998 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)
+WEST CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) YEARS ENDED DECEMBER 31, 2001, 2000 AND 1999 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)

-During 2000, the Company established a grantor trust under the West Corporation Executive Retirement Savings Plan ("Trust").
-The principal of the Trust, and any earnings thereon shall be held separate and apart from other funds of the Company and shall be used exclusively for the uses and purposes of plan participants and general creditors.
-Participation in the Trust is voluntary and is restricted to highly compensated individuals as defined by the Internal Revenue Service.
+Revenue Service.
 The Company will match 50% of employee contributions, limited to the same maximums as those of the 401(k) plan.
-Total employer contributions under the plan were \$221 for the year ended December 31, 2000.
+Total employer contributions under the plan were \$318 and \$221 for the years ended December 31, 2001 and 2000

-The Company's 1996 Stock Incentive Plan (the "Plan") authorized granting to officers and directors the right to purchase shares of Common Stock of the Company ("Common Shares") at the fair market value determined on the date of grant.
+The Company's 1996 Stock Incentive Plan (the "Plan") authorized granting to employees of the Company and directors the right to purchase shares of Common Stock of the Company ("Common Shares") at the fair market value determined on the date of grant.
 Options generally vest over a four year period and expire ten years after grant date.
 Options to purchase a maximum of 9,499,500 Common Shares may be granted under the Plan.